Ninmay/dwm/README.md

 -------
 If you want to know how to use them just read their respective source code.
 All of them are carefully documented in *respective scripts* and *bashrc*.
-The scripts are added to $PATH, so you can run them from anywhere you want.
+(and other configs you can find in *scripts* folder) The scripts are added to $PATH, so you can run them from anywhere you want.

 Configuration
 -------------
 First install st and dmenu from the suckless website.
-Set your desired font for st. (mine is *iosevka-term.ttc:style=Extended:size=15*) Once you're done, clone this repository and compile it the same way you would compile st and dmenu.
+Set your desired font for st. My config: *iosevka-term.ttc:style=Extended:size=15*, *borderpx = 25*.
+Once you're done, clone this repository and compile it the same way you would compile st and dmenu.
 Copy the default xinitrc to your home directory as .xinitrc.
 It *should*